michael545/power-market-analysis-de-hu/reports/README.md

 *(See also: figures/DE_LU_wk30_load_gen_delta_price.png)*

 ![DE total generation by source](figures/DE_generation_mix.png)
-* **Generation Profile**: Germany's generation is highly dynamic **DE total generation by source**, driven by a massive fleet of variable renewables.
+- **Germany's Generation Profile**: Germany's generation is highly dynamic, driven by a massive fleet of variable renewables.
 Solar power and wind dictate the daily profile, causing generation to peak significantly during daytime hours.
-* **Net Position**: While Germany has become a net importer on an annual basis, its massive solar fleet allows it to be a significant net exporter during midday hours (green bars on 3 days during week 29).
-However, it faces the "solar cliff" in the evening: as solar generation collapses, Germany must rely on imports and its own flexible power plants to meet sustained demand, a key vulnerability during heatwaves.
+This creates a "merit order effect" where cheap solar and wind power suppress daytime prices, often pushing them below those of neighboring countries.
+However, this also creates a "solar cliff" in the evening: as solar generation collapses, Germany must rely on imports and its own flexible power plants to meet sustained demand.
+This evening ramp is a key vulnerability, especially during heatwaves when demand remains high after sunset.

 #### Hungary (HU): A Baseload-Driven Importer